 I know, I know—but the pun was begging to be made.
-If you’re one of those people who consider the subject of climate change too important for humor, I have three words to say to you:
+If you’re one of those people who consider the subject of climate change too important for humor, I’ve got three words to say to you:

 I sincerely apologize.

 Anyway, back to the topic.
-As long as the problems of climate change can be averted relatively painlessly, we’ll always have an excuse to avoid the difficult but necessary task which the science devolves upon us: punishing the fossil-fuel multinationals, their executive officers and the other owners of Big Capital.
+As long as the problems of climate change can be averted relatively painlessly, we’ll always have an excuse to put off the painful but necessary task which the science devolves upon us: punishing the fossil-fuel multinationals, their executive officers and the other owners of Big Capital.

 We are, therefore, dealing here with escapism of the most reckless kind.
+Principles like academic freedom and tenure are all well and good in peacetime, but not in an existential debate like the non-existent debate about climate change.
 The universities and institutions associated with Prof. Pilkington need to state, loudly and clearly, that he does not speak for them.